 Know Before You Go

 This location does not have an address and is both very easy to get to and mildly difficult to access if you are driving there in a car.
 The closest place to park is Maggie McFly’s (a restaurant).
 To access the fairy village, find Old Waterbury Road.
 At the end of this road is an old access road that is now more of an overgrown trail.
 You cannot drive down the access road, and there are signs saying you cannot park on Old Waterbury Road or risk being towed.
 They don’t want people parking there to walk to the village.

 While not restricted or illegal, the town doesn’t make it easy to access the area because they are worried about vandalism and misuse.
 You will need to walk along the service road until you see giant power lines and the highway in front of you.
-Once you pass under the giant power lines keep to the right going into the woods down a well-walked trail.
+Once you pass under the giant power lines keep to the left going into the woods down a well-walked trail.
 Depending on the time of year the path is usually pretty visible.
 Go towards the crumbling main large human-sized hut.
 On the other side, you will find the cliff throne and some of the best-preserved fairy houses.
 There are several houses in various states of crumbling ruin scattered throughout the forest, but be careful if you stray from the trails; there is a lot of poison ivy.